March 21, 2023

 Data aggregation in the financial and investment sectors

-Today, many finance and investment companies utilize alternative data to advise their clients on important decisions and make predictions on market trends.
+Today, many finance and investment companies utilize public web data to advise their clients on important decisions and make predictions on market trends.
 Much of this information is derived from news articles on stock market variations and other relevant industry trends.

 Financial services firms use data aggregators to issue daily, quarterly, and annual reports that contain detailed analyses of industry events.
 Data aggregation thus saves investment executives a significant amount of time they would otherwise spend browsing each individual news outlet manually.